yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `copy` {#mgr.copy}

-Copy the path of files or directories that are selected or hovered on.
+Copy the URL of files or directories that are selected or hovered on.

 | Argument/Option | Description                                                     |
 | --------------- | --------------------------------------------------------------- |